 Yes.
 To ensure the health and safety of our residential community, no overnight or day guest visitation is allowed, nor are residents able to visit other residence halls.
 A dedicated delivery area will be set up in the lobby of each residence hall, and lobby furniture will be removed to discourage lingering.

-Have the Fall 2020 Technology and Health fees been waived?
+Have the Spring 2021 Technology and Health fees been waived?

 No. Those services will continue to be provided, primarily remotely.